MaiJi97/Leetcode/README.md

 <img width="551" alt="Screen Shot 2022-07-10 at 1 39 28 PM" src="https://user-images.githubusercontent.com/106039830/178155926-88a1980b-ad9b-4422-a0ae-192911589385.png">

 ## Intervals 问题
 Traditional greedy problems.
-Basic procedure is to sort either by start or by end, then use 同向双指针 to consider different situations (ie. has intersection, no intersection, etc).
+Basic procedure is to sort either by start or by end, then use 同向双指针-fast&slow to consider different situations (ie. has intersection, no intersection, etc).
 But, sort by start time or end time? </br>

-Greedy approach to pick the one that ends earlier => sort by end time
+Greedy approach to pick the one that ends earlier => sort by end time，其他sort by start time

 ## Sorting
 Merge sort, quick sort, bucket sort (often used together with hashmap <element, frequency>, to sort hashmap values / keep a mapping between element and frequencies).